HAVE MINIMIAL EQUIPMENT?

 Intermediate – 3 Pull Ups, 6 Push Ups, 10 Air Squats.

 Advanced+ – 5 Chest to Bar Pull Ups, 10 Clapping Push Ups, 15 Jumping Air Squats.

 Modifications: Modify Pull Ups by performing :20 Dead Hang from the bar for each set.
+If you don’t have a pull up bar, perform DB Bent Over Rows.
 Modify Push Ups to Knee Push Ups as needed.

 Beginner – Reduce each set to :20 Work/:40 Rest at each station.

 Intermediate – Reduce each set to :30 Work/:30 Rest at each station.

 Advanced+ – Increase each set to :50 Work/:10 Rest at each station.
 Do Weighted Flutter Kicks and Weighted Plank Holds.

 Modifications: Modify Split Squats to less depth, reduce range of motion on Mt.
 Climbers, and switch to Low Plank Hold as needed.

 - Sumo Squat (2 minutes)

 - 10/10 Single Arm DB Bent Over Rows